eoinkelly/notes/http-apis/json-api/json-api.md

     Content-Type: application/vnd.api+json

-* JSON-API Resources gem does this

-QUESTION: Does ActiveModel::Serializers ??
-    ember-data ???

 # Document structure

 * objects MUST NOT contain any members not defined in the spec - clients and servers MUST ignore any extra properties on those objects

 * A JSON _object_ is at the root of every response _containing data_.
-    ??? waht about empty responses?
 * A document must contain at least one of the `data`, `errors`, `meta` members
 * `data` and `errors` cannot be in the same document
 * Optionally the root object can have `links` or `included`